workflow automation vs Make Automation (formerly Integromat): Detailed 2024 Comparison

 * Provides more control over error handling and recovery within workflows.

-Verdict: Make’s visual debugging tools and robust error handling provide a significant advantage, making it easier to manage and troubleshoot complex workflows.
+Verdict: Make’s visual debugging tools and error handling provide a significant advantage, making it easier to manage and troubleshoot complex workflows.
 Make excels by actually SHOWING users the error.

 AI-Powered Features